-People prefer to acquire mental representations and behavior from prestigious individuals over dominant ones, as prestige is associated with prosociality, generosity, skill, wisdom, and success, whereas dominance with aggressiveness, manipulation, and narcissism [1].
-However, in the context of intergroup conflict, in-groups behaving violently against out-groups hypothetically become prestigious, because parochial altruists who engage in violence against out-groups act in defense of their in-group, therefore prosocially, which should make them desirable cultural models to learn from.
+People prefer to acquire mental representations and behavior from prestigious individuals over dominant ones, as prestige is associated with prosociality, generosity, skill, wisdom, and with whereas dominance success, aggressiveness, manipulation, and narcissism [1].
+However, in the context of intergroup conflict, in-groups behaving violently against outhypothetically become prestigious, groups because parochial altruists who engage in violence against out-groups act in defense of their in-group, therefore prosocially, which should make them desirable cultural models to learn from.

-The concept of credibility enhancing displays (CREDs) can be used to study violent displays in intergroup conflict and explain how individuals join the fighting.
-To avoid manipulative freeriders, cultural learners need to evaluate who is trustworthy by observing whether the cultural model does as he says.
-Observing a cultural model who supports his claims by CREDs should increase trustworthiness, make his mental representations more contagious, and transmit the correspondent behavior [2].
+The concept of credibility enhancing displays (CREDs) can be used to study violent displays in intergroup conflict and explain how individuals fighting.
+To avoid manipulative join the freeriders, cultural learners need to evaluate who is trustworthy by observing whether the cultural model does as he says.
+Observing a cultural model who supports his claims by CREDs should increase his trustworthiness, mental representations make his more contagious, and transmit the correspondent behavior [2].
 During an open intergroup conflict when harming out-groups is accepted and even celebrated, this mechanism should apply for the transmission of intergroup violence too.